 Faculty members must submit a Notification of Delay of Mandatory Tenure Review Due to Childbirth or Adoption, to the Office of Faculty Affairs.
 Normally this process should be initiated within a month of the expected arrival of the child.

-A second extension of the tenure clock due to the birth or adoption of another child will be granted automatically, so long as the faculty member receives no more than a total of two extensions (including those granted for reasons other than the birth or adoption of a child).
+Exclusive of the COVID-19 tenure delay, a second extension of the tenure clock due to the birth or adoption of another child will be granted automatically, so long as the faculty member receives no more than a total of two extensions (for parenting or personal/professional circumstances).

 Yes, but the request is not automatically granted.
 Faculty members may request an extension of time for tenure consideration based on personal or professional circumstances that substantially impede normal professional development of the faculty member.
 These circumstances may include:

 - Personal illness or injury.